-Robert Zeithammer, associate professor of marketing, is an expert on pricing and quantitative assessment of consumer preferences.
+Robert Zeithammer is an expert on pricing and quantitative assessment of consumer preferences.
 His pricing research focuses mainly on participative pricing — situations that closely involve the customer in setting prices, such as bidding in auctions or making a binding offer in name-your-own-price settings.
 His research on assessing consumer preferences focuses on measuring preferences using robust survey methodologies and modern statistical approaches.

 Participative Pricing Research